-A fierce dichotomy exists between the two, but Kim and Krickitt Carpenter experienced both in 1993 when a car accident stole Krickitt’s memories and forced her husband to make her fall in love with him all over again.
+A fierce dichotomy exists between the two, online but Kim and Krickitt Carpenter experienced both in 1993 when a car accident stole Krickitt’s memories and forced her husband to make her fall in love with him all over again.

 The new movie The Vow is based on their real-life experiences.
-The romantic drama, starring Rachel McAdams and Channing Tatum as the couple in question, has already hauled in $85 million in just two weeks in theaters.
+The romantic drama, diagnosis starring Rachel McAdams and Channing Tatum as the couple in question, has already hauled in $85 million in just two weeks in theaters.
 I recently had a chance to talk to the Carpenters about the film and the accident that changed both of their lives.

 When I asked how their love story made it to the big screen, Kim noted that “a television report [about the couple] led to a front page of a paper in Albuquerque [which led to] to a research and development firm in California back in 1996.”
 The president and CEO for that latter company asked if the story was true because if it is, he said “this could become one of the greatest love stories that’s ever been told.”